bhavikajain0001/skills-ontology-translator/README.md

 2. Extract skills from job adverts;
 3. Map a list of skills to a taxonomy of your choice.

-The option `local=False` can only be used by those with access to Nesta's S3 bucket.
+The option `local=False` can only be used by those with access to the S3 bucket.

 #### 1. Extract AND map skills